Klara

 Some of the pools we have designed purposely use a mix of different SSD models/manufacturers/sizes to further reduce the likelihood that multiple devices in the mirror will fail at the same time.

-The performance gain wasn’t limited to lower latency of stat calls, though—the performance of the pool’s spinning disks increased as well, since they no longer had to service seek-heavy random metadata reads.
+The performance gain wasn’t limited to lower latency of stat calls, though.
+The performance of the pool’s spinning disks increased as well, since they no longer had to service seek-heavy random metadata reads.
 This resulted in a marked increase in the average throughput from the HDDs, as they could spend more time reading data, and less time seeking.

 As data continued to churn through the system, performance continued to increase as the IOPS load from metadata reads shifted from the HDDs to the new special

 Is a special vdev right for your workload?
-A Klara Storage Performance Audit will recommend the changes that will provide the most benefit to your workload and ensure you are getting all of the performance your system is capable of.
+Klara Storage Performance Audit will recommend the changes that will provide the most benefit to your workload and ensure you are getting all of the performance your system is capable of.

 Conclusions